Participants implementing ‘business best practice’ in their agri-businesses

 An important and often understated part of the Program is the support network gained by interacting with other like-minded business owners, who are often going through exactly the same challenges as you.
 And if nothing else, you might even find time to go out to dinner at the workshop sessions to relax and socialise!

-Due to contributions of program partners MLA (through the MLA Donor Company), ABDI, Department of Agriculture (Qld), Crowe Horwath and AgForce, Program pricing is subsidised to around 1/3 of retail price during early 2017.
+Due to contributions of program partners MLA (through the MLA Donor Company), ABDI, Department of Agriculture and Fisheries (Qld), Crowe Horwath and AgForce, Program pricing is subsidised to around 2/3 of retail price during 2018 for livestock industry members (MLA levy payers).